DuckDuckGroup/Scanly/README.md

 # Scanly
-Group project for Coventry University module 206CDE
+This is a pre-prototype group project for Coventry University module 206CDE

 ## <u>Contributing</u>
 1) Clone repo